PEXANE2/azure-docs.tr-tr/articles/cognitive-services/Bing-Video-Search/quickstarts/java.md

     }
     ```

-## <a name="send-the-request-and-print-the-response"></a>İsteği gönder ve yanıtı Yazdır
+## <a name="send-the-request-and-print-the-response"></a>Send the request and print the response

-1. Uygulamanızın ana yönteminde, arama teriminizle çağırın `SearchVideos` . ardından, yanıtta depolanan HTTP üstbilgilerini ve API tarafından döndürülen JSON dizesini yazdırabilirsiniz.
+1. In the main method of your application, call `SearchVideos` with your search term. you can then print the HTTP headers stored in the response, as well as the JSON string returned by the API.

     ```java
     public static void main (String[] args) {